Esri/calcite-point-symbols/README.md

 ## Description

-Most provided symbols exist in three sizes:
+Provided symbols exist in one or more of the following three sizes:

 * **13x13**
 * **17x17**